Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 Content warning for genocide, missionaries

 To discuss the life of Jean-Baptiste L'Heureux is to take every account with a grain of salt.
 Beyond the fact that the man himself was a notorious liar and spent much of his life making up new backstories for himself, he was also a man with many enemies.
 Specifically, enemies within the Canadian government and various Christian institutions, as he spent just as much time making fools of them as anything else.
 The most reliable source to determine facts about his life and legacy would be the Blackfoot people.
 The reality is that the continued genocide against Indigenous peoples in Canada has wiped away much of the histories they kept.
-The stories that are still known are not among the most reliable sources, generally left on the accounts of religious authorities he offended and government officials he annoyed.
+So the stories that are still known are not among the most reliable sources, generally left on the accounts of religious authorities he offended and government officials he annoyed.

 L'Heureux was born in 1837.
 Historians theorize his birthplace to be somewhere in lower Canada, L'Acadie, France, or somewhere in Montreal, where he said he attended seminary.
 The seminary has contested this as well.
 The Oblate priests said that he studied with them but was expelled before graduating.
 However, they could not decide whether it was for homosexuality or stealing.